Earlier this week I shared 3 Easy DIY Fall Wreaths and promised to post the instructions for one of my favorites, a fabric rag wreath.

 The closer they are together the fuller the wreath.

-The bow is just a roll of pre of fall burlap by Ashland that I cut and folded, wrapped burlap strings around the middle and then stapled the ends together.
+The bow is just a roll of fall burlap by Ashland that I cut and folded, wrapped burlap strings around the middle and then stapled the ends together.

 The clothes that would usually be donated to a charity were saved and repurposed into a FREE rag wreath!
 Don’t you have some great fabric lying around?